Today we are launching static clings – a new type of sticker or label that sticks using static only! Whaaat?!

-In this blog, I’ll explain what a static cling is, how they work and how you can get the best static clings possible.
+In this blog, we will explain what a static cling is, how they work and how you can get the best static clings possible.

 Static clings, also known as static cling vinyls, are plastic stickers that don’t use glue.
 They stick to smooth flat surfaces, such as glass, using static only.